 Months of entry

-This MA includes a term in Rome where we run the MA with the American University of Rome (who provide accommodation and facilities).
+This MA includes a term in Rome where we run the MA with the American University of Rome.
 A range of themes and approaches are considered in this MA with a particular focus on medieval, Renaissance and Baroque art in Italy.
 The first term is taught in Canterbury.

 During the term in Rome, this MA focuses on the art of Rome with a core course that spans almost two millennia and examines the changing face of the eternal city.
 This core spends more time on the period 1400-1700, which is also the period from which a second course is chosen from a range of topics.
 You will study the art of Rome first hand, visiting relevant sites and museums, with options to study the history of Rome and specific artists.
 Kent staff are present for part of the spring term in Rome to ensure continuity of academic guidance and pastoral support.